MicrosoftDocs/winrt-api/windows.networking.connectivity/proxyconfiguration.md

 The proxy configuration returned is for the *uri* parameter passed to the [GetProxyConfigurationAsync](networkinformation_getproxyconfigurationasync.md) method.
 The *uri* parameter contains a hostname or IP address for the target endpoint and a service name, port number, or protocol scheme.

-In a Windows Store app, the [StreamSocket](../windows.networking.sockets/streamsocket.md) class supports connecting to a remote endpoint when proxies are required to plumb the connection.
+In a UWP app, the [StreamSocket](../windows.networking.sockets/streamsocket.md) class supports connecting to a remote endpoint when proxies are required to plumb the connection.
 This support for proxies is automatic and transparent to the app.
 For more detailed information, see the remarks on *Support for proxies* in the [StreamSocket](../windows.networking.sockets/streamsocket.md) class reference.

 ## -examples